 Adding a Tag

 If you do not already have an analytics account, you will need to add a new on-page tag.
-I will not go into details on how to do that in this blog, however, I will not leave you hanging.
+I will not go into details on how to do that in this post.
+However, I will not leave you hanging.
 Check out this blog by Monster Insights that details the steps to add a Google tag to your website.

 Using an Existing Tag